B. Jeyamohan: Controversies

-In early 2008, Jeyamohan reportedly made crude remarks on Tamil movie icons M G Ramachandran and Sivaji Ganesan which was published by popular print weekly, Ananda Vikatan.
-The South Indian Cine Artistes' Association passed a resolution demanding that both the publication and the writer apologize for publishing the derogatory article.
-Later, Ananda Vikatan apologized for posting the article.
-All segments of society strongly opposed these statements.
-Fans and followers of MGR fasted on March 1, 2008, in defiance of the remarks made.
-The Nadigar Sangam has also published a statement saying that the author should be reprimanded.
+In early 2008, Jeyamohan satirical articles on Tamil movie icons M G Ramachandran and Sivaji Ganesan were published by popular print weekly, Ananda Vikatan.
+The South Indian Artistes' Association passed a resolution demanding that both the publication and the writer apologize for publishing them.
+Ananda Vikatan tendered an apology.
+Fans and followers of MGR fasted in protest on March 1, 2008.
+The Nadigar Sangam (Association of Film Actors) published a statement saying that the author should be reprimanded.

-Jeyamohan claimed in 2014 that many female writers received credit not for their literary talent but rather due to their gender as women.
-He was criticized for his statements.
-Women authors and campaigners stated his views reflected his "misogynist" attitude toward women.
+In 2014, as part of a literary polemic, Jeyamohan said that some women poets in Tamil had been unduly celebrated.
+He said that they were recognized not for their poetry but for their gender identity and politics.
+He was criticised for his statements, with women authors and campaigners stating his views reflected his "misogynist" attitude toward women.
+Jeyamohan responded with his own statements clarifying his views and criticising their response.

-Jeyamohan was assaulted by a shop keeper in 2019 in Kanyakumari district for a dispute over spoilt idli batter.
-According to The Hindu, the police reported that a female store staff refused to take the batter back from Jeyamohan after Jeyamohan claimed it to be spoilt.
+In 2019, Jeyamohan was assaulted by a shop keeper in Kanyakumari for a dispute over spoilt idli batter.
+According to The Hindu, the police reported that a female store staff refused to take the batter back from Jeyamohan after he claimed it to be spoilt.
 Following this, Jeyamohan allegedly threw the batter packets at the shop.
-The escalation led the grocer, a DMK functionary, allegedly assaulting the writer.
+The escalation led the grocer, a Dravida Munnetra Kazhagam (DMK) functionary, allegedly assaulting the writer.
 The grocer was arrested.
-Jeyamohan stated that the case was delayed due to political pressure from the Bharatiya Janata Party (BJP), not the DMK, because the grocers's brother was a BJP functionary.
+Jeyamohan stated that the case was delayed due to political pressure from the Bharatiya Janata Party (BJP), not the DMK, because the grocer's brother was a BJP functionary.

+In 2024, Jeyamohan's blog post on the film Manjummel Boys kicked up controversy over several comments that he made on Malayalam cinema and Malayalis.
+The post said that the film, based on a real-life survival story involving a group of young Malayali friends visiting the Guna Caves in Kodaikanal, where one of them slips and falls into a deep hole, was "nothing but a celebration of ‘porikkis’ (loafers), justifying their drunken deeds and normalising drug abuse", like much of Malayalam cinema.
+He stated his concern was environmental and public-order: his blog asserts that broken glass bottles, discarded liquor bottles in sensitive forest areas are dangerous (to wild animals like elephants, forests) and such behaviour is irresponsible.
+This is an issue he alluded to in his celebrated novella, Elephant Doctor.
+His blog post also mentioned films Kili Poyi, Ozhivudivasathe Kali, Vedivazhipadu and Jallikattu, saying such films normalised addiction and prostitution, and demanded government action against such filmmakers.
+These remarks provoked criticism from various sections of Tamil Nadu and Kerala, saying he had slandered Malayalis.